ZENLabCode/FiberPhotometry/DFF2Light/README_2Light.md

 ## Notes

 The scripts are currently tailored for internal and specific use; they are not fully automated or optimized for a broader audience.
+Some adaptability is however possible in the "Parameters" section (first one) of each script.